devang-mehta/ciderseq2/README.md

          * phaseto : "name of protein to set sequence start position"
          * offset : (offset to start before protein position) if "10", phaseto protein will start at position 10

+## License
+Copyright (c) 2017, Matthias Hirsch-Hoffmann and Devang Mehta, ETH Zurich.
+CIDER-Seq is licensed under the GNU General Public License, version 3 (https://www.gnu.org/licenses/gpl-3.0.en.html) or see [LICENSE.txt](LICENSE.txt).

+## Disclamer
+This software is supplied 'as is' without any warranty or guarantee of support.
+ETH Zurich is not responsible for its use, misuse, or functionality.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from, out of, or in connection with this software.

 ## References
-Hunter JD (2007) Matplotlib: A 2D graphics environment.Â Computing in Science & Engineering 9:3 90-95
+Hunter JD (2007) Matplotlib: A 2D graphics environment.
+Computing in Science & Engineering 9:3 90-95
 doi:[10.5281/zenodo/573577](https://zenodo.org/record/573577#.WWjXm9N96L4)

 [image1]: https://github.com/hirschhm/ciderseq/blob/master/config-images/ciderseq_ciderseq_config_json_at_master_%C2%B7_hirschhm_ciderseq.png